Cohabitation agreement solicitors

 Under Section 28 (2) (b) of the Family Law (Scotland) Act 2006 it is possible for a cohabitant to seek the payment of a capital sum from their former partner requiring them to pay an amount in respect of any economic burden of caring, after the end of the cohabitation, for a child of whom the cohabitants are the parents.

-Typical examples of this may include the payment of childcare costs, private school fees or a child’s extracurricular activity costs.
+Typical examples of this may include financial contributions of childcare costs, private school fees or a child’s extracurricular activity costs.

 “I couldn’t recommend Grant Hassan more, I felt taken care of and listened to.
 Grant’s advice was invaluable.
 Any questions I had were answered swiftly, communications timely, a really excellent service.”